vip-git/vip-git/README.md

 ## Hey there 👋
-Have a amazing `Monday` ⚡⚡⚡
+Have a amazing `Tuesday` ⚡⚡⚡

-Did you know Today on `07th September`
+Did you know Today on `08th September`
 ```
-“Brazil declared its independence from Portugal.”
-(Year: 1822)
+“The San Francisco Peace Treaty was signed, formally ending World War II hostilities with Japan.”
+(Year: 1951)
 ```